GIFFORD COLUMN: The Book Woman’s Daughter

 Honey eventually convinces lawyer Bob Morgan to represent her in a bid for legal emancipation, culminating in a climactic courtroom scene complete with damaging testimony from a racist social worker and a misogynist sheriff.

-If Honey wants to bring the freedom books provide to the families who need it most, she’s going to have to fight for her place and, along the way, learn that the extraordinary women from the hills and hollers of eastern Kentucky can make all the difference in the world.
+If Honey wants to bring the freedom books to the families who need it most, she’s going to have to fight for her place and, along the way, learn that the extraordinary women from the hills and hollers of Eastern Kentucky can make all the difference in the world.

 The characters might be inspirational, but this is not a shiny, sanitized version of history.
 This well-researched novel does not shy away from the harsh realities of life in a poor, rural community.
 Honey and her friends regularly face violence, on both a personal and institutional level.